learn-co-curriculum/phase-2-hooks-wiki/README.md

-# Phase 2 React Hooks Schedule
+# Phase 2 React Hooks

+## Notes

+In Canvas, there are links to some external Scrimba playlists that I recorded - feel free to use them if you find them useful.
+They're in a separate module called Optional - Scrimba Playlists.

+## Schedule

 - [Prework](#prework)
 - [Week 1](#week-1)